Jason Ayers

 Jason Marc Ayers (born January 13, 1982) is an American professional wrestling referee.
-He is working for WWE refereeing matches on WWE SmackDown and 205 Live.
+He is currently signed to WWE where he referees matches on WWE SmackDown.
 He also produces NXT.

 Professional wrestling career

 Early career (1998–2012)

 Ayers started refereeing independent wrestling matches in 1998, with Hoosier Pro Wrestling in Columbus, Indiana, under the name Jason Harding.
 He also refereed for DREAMWAVE Wrestling, AAW, and many other organizations throughout the Midwest.

 Ayers began as a referee for Ring of Honor in May 2005 at Nowhere to Run, officiating the match between James Gibson and B. J. Whitmer.
 Ayers left Ring of Honor in September 2007.
 In July 2006, Ayers made his Japanese debut with Dragon Gate Pro Wrestling during their WrestleJAM tour.
 The tour featured several Ring of Honor stars, including Austin Aries, Matt Sydal, and more.
 After leaving ROH in 2007, Jason toured nationally with Micro Wrestling Federation.

 In January 2010, Jason began with both Dragon Gate USA and Evolve, refereeing the Davey Richards vs Kota Ibushi main event at the debut EVOLVE event.
 He traveled with both companies, serving as head referee on all events until November 2011.